-Topping off what has been a record-breaking season for the promoter, 60,000 people attended the farewell performances of Finnish rapper Cheek
+Topping off what has been a record-breaking season for the promoters, 60,000 people attended the final ever performances of Finnish rapper Cheek

 Sign up for IQ Index

 UK-based promoter Senbla and iconic venue Eventim Apollo confirm a second year of Apollo Nights Summer Series, following a successful debut

 By Anna Grace on 12 Sep 2019

 London-based concert promoter Senbla celebrates the success of the inaugural Apollo Nights Summer Series, which took place from 16 to 20 July in partnership with the 5,000-capacity Eventim Apollo.

 The promoter has confirmed that the concert series will return for a second year in July 2020.